kubernetes/enhancements/keps/sig-release/3000-artifact-distribution/README.md

 - If it's not a blob request: redirect to _Upstream Registry_
 - If it's not a known AWS IP: redirect to _Upstream Registry_
-- If it's a known AWS IP AND HEAD request for the layer succeeeds in S3: redirect to S3
+- If it's a known AWS IP AND HEAD request for the layer succeeds in S3: redirect to S3
 - If it's a known AWS IP AND HEAD fails: redirect to _Upstream Registry_

 Currently the _Upstream Registry_ is https://k8s.gcr.io.